 - A building with exterior walls of any combustible material (such as vinyl, wood siding, tarp or cloth, etc.) supported by a wood frame would be a CC 1 structure.

 - The siding of the building can also be a less combustible material (like metal sheathing or brick veneer) and still be CC 1, as long as the supporting members are made of a wood frame.

 - Framing and a metal roof with combustible insulation or sheathing (e.g., wood paneling along the walls) may also make a building CC 1.

 During the construction process, a CC 1 building might look like this:

 A wood frame that will eventually become part of a construction class 1 building.

 You can see that the supports of the building and the wall panels are wood.

 Let’s look at a completed building.
 The next photo shows a recently inspected hotel featuring classic frame construction.

-A construction class 1 building finished and in use
+A construction class 1 building in use following completion.